STFUjs/STFU/README.md

 The old "UTF8" described a simple method of providing a symbol that is easy to find that aligns the patterns of bits accurately.

-STFU uses this pattern and technique to include all of UTF in STFU and also provides other techniques like the scoped and arbitrary length STFU*.
+STFU uses this pattern and technique to include all of UTF in STFU plus STFU's Books of Symbols, Collections of Bits, Control Symbols, and also provides other techniques like the scoped and arbitrary length STFU(*).

 The leading bits signal that if it is an Expander